mKCP

 {

-"type": "none"
+"type": "none",

 type: string

-Improvements to the KCP protocol
+Improvements to the KCP Protocol

-The original KCP does not support this scenario.
+Native KCP does not support this scenario.